Ammar al-Baluchi: Preliminary hearing on admissibility of clean team evidence (2019)

 During a preliminary hearing, held on 17 September 2019, the prosecution released a transcript from a conversation al-Baluchi had with another captive, when they were in two nearby recreation yards.
 It had not been known, until the release of this transcript, that the recreation yards contained hidden listening devices.
 According to an article by Carol Rosenberg, published in The New York Times, Camp Seven had at least two recreation yards.
 Captives got a whole recreation yard to themselves, during their outdoor recreation time.
 But they could hear other captives in nearby yards, and could communicate with them, by yelling.

 Prosecutors claimed the transcript's discussion of a confession al-Baluchi was considering, drafted for him by fellow captive Ramzi bin al-Shibh, was evidence of al-Baluchi's guilt.
-His defense attorneys argued that his willingness to consider a confession was an aftereffect of his years of torture.
+His defense attorneys argued that his willingness to consider a confession was an after effect of his years of torture.

 The purpose of the hearing was to help a new judge, W. Shane Cohen, make a decision as to whether confessions given to the "clean team" were still compromised by al-Baluchi's torture.

 On 11 April 2025, the military commission suppressed al-Baluchi's statements to the Federal Bureau of Investigation on the basis that they were involuntary and obtained by torture.

+History of Judges

+On July 23, 2025, Lt.
+Col Schrama is the fifth judge to enter the case after the departure of Judge McCall and is the current presiding judge.
+Schrama has not set the current trial date, although the prosecutors want jury selection to start by January 2027.
+Schrama has been ruling motions over the summer of 2026.
+He is a part of GTMO’s line of judges on the case who include Col. James L. Pohl, Col. W. Shane Cohen, Marine Col. Stephen F. Keane, Air Force Col. Matthew N. McCall, and now currently (2026) Air Force Lt.
+Col. Michael Schrama.